roth-hex-lab/roth-hex-lab.github.io/content/post/2025-IEEE-VR/index.md

 title: HEX-Lab @ IEEE VR 2025
 date: 2025-03-03
 summary: >
-    Prof. Roth, and Team are traveling to IEEE VR 2025.
-One of our papers received an Honorable Mention.
+    Prof. Daniel Roth and his team are traveling to IEEE VR 2025.
+One of our papers received an honorable mention for the best paper award.
 image:
   focal_point: 'top'
 ---